 Leaving little behind with the kitchen sink, Screen Door Porch predominantly tours as a QUARTET – female/male vocals with 3-part harmony supported by acoustic/electric/slide guitars, banjo, mandolin, harmonica, and kazoogle—all backed by the monster rhythm section of Tom Davidson (fretless bass) and Andy Peterson (drums/vocals).
 Stripped-down DUO shows are sans bass/drums, adding a homemade suitcase kick-drum to the arsenal.

-In the last few years, the band has shared bills with Sam Bush, Steve Earle, Jason Isbell & the 400 Unit, Justin Townes Earle, Grace Potter & The Nocturnals, The Band of Heathens, Anders Osborne, Nicki Bluhm & the Gramblers, Malcolm Holcombe, Otis Taylor and performed at over a dozen festivals including South by Southwest, Americana Music Festival (backing Jim Avett), BearTrap Summer Festival, Sawtooth Music Festival, and Magic City Blues Fest, among many others.
+The band has shared bills with Sam Bush, Buddy Guy, Steve Earle, Jason Isbell & the 400 Unit, Justin Townes Earle, Grace Potter & The Nocturnals, The Band of Heathens, Anders Osborne, Nicki Bluhm & the Gramblers, Malcolm Holcombe, Otis Taylor and performed at over a dozen festivals including South by Southwest, Americana Music Festival (backing Jim Avett), BearTrap Summer Festival, Sawtooth Music Festival, and Magic City Blues Fest, among many others.

 “[Rose & Davis] swap lead vocals to suit the song and songwriter, a sort of Lennon/McCartney arrangement and get it right every time: heartfelt yes, earthy certainly, but never languid.
 ‘Burnin’ At Both Ends’ and ‘Shift Work’ show both our heroes at their most gritty.
 The reality is that Seadar Rose and Aaron Davis go together like bacon and eggs.
 This is the sound of America, untamed and infinite.”
 (Americana UK)